Courtesy of American Express

 Comparing the benefits and bonuses of two of the best travel rewards cards available.

+Great credit card offers have grown over the last few years.
 Now, travelers have another excellent option to consider: the American Express® Gold Card.
-It’s currently offering up to 60,000 bonus points—nearly double what it usually offers—after spending $4,000 on purchases within the first six months of card membership.
-Here’s why you might want to consider it, especially if you already have, or were thinking about applying for, the Chase Sapphire Preferred.
+It’s currently offering up to 60,000 bonus points—nearly double what it usually offers—after spending $4,000 on purchases within the first six months of card membership (terms apply).
+Here’s why you might want to consider it, especially if you already have, or were thinking about applying for, the Chase Sapphire Preferred® Card.

 Here’s how the two cards’ current offers stack up: